 - Recruit or select wind operations employees, contractors, or subcontractors.

-Things a Wind Energy Operations Manager Should Know How to Do
+What Every Wind Energy Operations Manager Should Know

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Speaking: Talking to others to convey information effectively.